 Our work has shown that type 2 diabetes is not inevitably progressive and life-long.
+By identifying the causative mechanisms of the condition it has been possible to design appropriate management.
 We have demonstrated that in many people who have had type 2 diabetes for up to 10 years, major weight loss returns insulin secretion to normal.
+For practical information on how to reverse your diabetes, click on the 'Public Information' tab.

 It has been possible to work out the basic mechanisms which lead to type 2 diabetes.
-Too much fat within liver and pancreas prevents normal insulin action and prevents normal insulin secretion.
+The Twin Cycle Hypothesis of 2008 has been tested and found to be correct.
+Too much fat within liver prevents normal insulin action and too much fat within the pancreas prevents normal insulin secretion.
 Both defects are reversible by substantial weight loss.

 Some people can tolerate a BMI of 40 or more without getting diabetes.
 Others cannot tolerate a BMI of 22 without diabetes appearing, as their bodies are set to function normally at a BMI of, say 19.
 This is especially so in people of South Asian ethnicity.